 Washington is praised for his use of counterintelligence — planting and disseminating misinformation on troop sizes, movements and plans.
 The General personally managed his own spy network, with Alexander Hamilton as his right-hand man.
 Something dramatized in, Turn: Washington’s Spies.

-Note: The period drama is based on Alexander Rose’s book, Washington’s Spies: The Story of America’s First Spy Ring.
-I highly recommend both the book and four-season TV series.
-No mention of Peacock, but reading the book offered leads about his connection in Washington’s intelligence network.
+Note: Based on Alexander Rose’s book, Washington’s Spies: The Story of America’s First Spy Ring.
+I highly recommend both it and the four-season TV historical dram.
+No mention of Peacock, but reading the book offered leads about his possible role in Washington’s intelligence network.

 Betsy Ross waves the flag on the July 4th Patriots Table.